Plumbing & Heating Program

 resume writing and job search training, and participate in interview and

 Identify and properly use common plumbing tools; install piping materials and fittings, valves, faucets and meters; correctly size, install and maintain hot and cold potable water systems; size, install and repair drain, waste, and vent systems; and read and sketch plumbing and heating prints and isometric drawings.
-Install, maintain and repair commercial and residential plumbing fixtures and appliances.
+Install, maintain and repair commercial and residential plumbing fixtures, high and standard efficiency water heaters, and appliances.
 Identify and describe cross-connections, select control measure to eliminate backflow hazard.
 Install, maintain and repair residential water well systems.

-Understand basic electricity theory and use of test instruments; build and test motor control circuits; perform electrical tests; analyze basic series, parallel and combination resistive AC and DC circuits; sketch wiring diagram symbols; maintain and replace solenoids, pressure switches, thermostats and relays; identify, select, install and maintain common electrical control devices; demonstrate circuit construction workmanship, techniques and practices; identify, install, and maintain common motors.
+Demonstrate an understanding of basic electrical theory and proper use of test instruments; build and test motor control circuits; perform electrical tests; analyze basic series, parallel and combination resistive AC and DC circuits; sketch wiring diagram symbols; maintain and replace solenoids, pressure switches, thermostats and relays; identify, select, install and maintain common electrical control devices; demonstrate circuit construction workmanship, techniques and practices; identify, install and maintain common motors.

-Understand thermodynamics and heat transfer calculations; install and maintain gas burning equipment; demonstrate correct piping practices and sizing; demonstrate venting practices and sizing.
+Demonstrate an understanding of basic thermodynamic theory and perform heat transfer calculations; install and maintain gas burning equipment; demonstrate correct piping practices and sizing, demonstrate venting practices and sizing.
 Identify, install, and maintain oil heat components and electrical heating equipment.
-Identify, install and service hydronic heating boilers.
+Identify, install, and oil heat components and electrical heating equipment.
+Identify, install and service hydonic heating boilers.
 Install, test and maintain air humidifying and filtration systems and air distribution systems.
-Understand Ground-source heat pump operation and installation.
+Understand ground-source heat pump operation and installation.